kljensen/snowball/README.md

 ```

-## Implementation
+## Organization & Implementation

+The code is organized as follows:
+* The top-level package `snowball` exports a single function defined
+  in `snowball.go`.
+The package also exports the latest version number.

 I would like to mention here a few details about
-the manner in which the stemmers (currently only English) are implemented.
+the manner in which the stemmers are implemented.

 * In order to ensure the code is easily extended to non-English lanuages,
   I avoided using bytes and byte arrays, and instead perform all operations